Developer: HAL Labs Publisher: Nintendo Released 1993 Genre: Platformer

 Like most Kirby titles Kirby’s Adventure falls on the easy side.
 The game is more restrained in doling out extra lives; although it presents plenty of opportunities you have to earn them.
 The generous life bar makes it easy to brute force your way through any tough spots, to say nothing of some of the more overpowered abilities.
 Kirby’s default set of powers is also far too convenient, allowing you to simply fly over most hazards if you wish.
 While some boss battles are tricky most will have no trouble breezing through this one.
 While it may be lacking in difficulty it is one hell of an experience from beginning to end.

 At 6 megabits Kirby’s Adventure is the second largest NES game ever.
-All of that space does not go to waste as this is one of the most visually stunning titles on the platform.
+All of that space is not wasted as this is one of the most visually stunning titles on the platform.
 The smart use of the NES palette gives the game a vibrant look that defies the hardware.
 The level of detail in every environment is second to none making the game a visual treat.
 Special effects are at a premium, especially the rotating towers in Butter Building.
-The amount of unique animations is staggering for an NES game; there are a few titles such as Moon Crystal that come close but are limited in scope compared to this.
+The amount of unique animations is staggering for an NES game.
+There are a few titles such as Moon Crystal that come close but are limited in scope compared to this.
 The only blemish is the occasional slowdown but for the level of artistry on display it is a worthwhile sacrifice.

 In Closing